itflow-org/itflow-docker/README.md

 --

 # About this Image
 This is the Docker image of [ITFlow](https://github.com/itflow-org/itflow).
-This image was created by a community member, we don't "officially" support Docker.
+This image was created by a community member, we don't "officially" support Docker, this image is not ready for production use.

 Please see the wiki: https://docs.itflow.org/installation_docker